 Report a drug dealer

-There are currently 4 ways to report a drug dealer or suspected drug lab:
+There are 4 ways to report a drug dealer or suspected drug lab:

 Questions the police will ask you

-The police will ask you questions when you report a drug matter.
-The more information you can provide, the easier it will be to find the suspect.
+The more information you can provide when you report a drug matter, the easier it will be for the police to find the suspect.

 Police will ask you for information about:

 - where the person lives, including address, phone numbers, property description, how long they’ve lived there, whether there are children or dangerous dogs, and whether there are firearms or weapons on the property

 - the names and address of anyone else involved, as well as how often they come around and what activity you’ve seen between them (e.g. exchanges of cash or packages)